 Can I enroll if I don’t have an associate’s degree?

 Generally students applying to the BAS DM program have completed an associate’s degree in Digital Marketing, Marketing Management, or the Associate in Business DTA.
-If you do not have an associate’s degree, contact the Program Manager for more information.
+If you do not have an associate’s degree, contact the Program Chair for more information.

 Besides a completed associate’s degree are there any other prerequisites?